TheStanfordDaily/stanforddaily-wordpress/README.md

 Waiting...
 ```

-It means that grunt is working.
+It means that grunt is up and running.
 Grunt will watch your `scss` files changes and automatically update the `style.css` and `style.min.css` for you.

 # Alternative ways